ronnyli/reddit-check/NOTES2SELF.md

     - so they can see it in browser action window
 1. Show users involved for a given URL and allow to add to friends list
     - connect with similar ppl
+    - just send over to Reddit for now
 1. Allow for subscribing to subreddits
     - just send the user over to Reddit for now
+1. Think about actions for:
+    - pages without posts
+    - people who don't want to post/comment
+    - IDEAS:
+        - "check-in" to pages, like Foursquare
+1. Look at the results for reddit.com for an example of what should ideally be avoided
+1. Maybe move ALL HTML into Javascript b/c otherwise you have to remember which HTML goes where